Rethinking the Learning Paradigm for Facial Expression Recognition: Related Work

 \subsection{Masked Image Modeling}

-Inspired by Masked Language Modeling (MLM), Masked Image Modeling (MIM) has become a popular self-supervised method. iGPT~\cite{chen2020generative} predicts unknown pixels by operating on known pixel sequences.
+Inspired by Masked Language Modeling (MLM), Masked Image Modeling (MIM) becomes a popular self-supervised method. iGPT~\cite{chen2020generative} predicts unknown pixels by operating on known pixel sequences.
 ViT~\cite{dosovitskiy2020image} predicts masked patch prediction by employing a self-supervised approach.
 Moreover, iBOT~\cite{zhou2021ibot} achieves excellent performance through siamese networks.
 However, these methods have the assumption of image semantic consistency.
 The ability of BEiT~\cite{bao2021beit} to predict discrete tokens depends on the pre-trained model VQVAE~\cite{van2017neural} that it relies on.
-As an extension of the ViT work, the main aim of SimMIM~\cite{xie2022simmim} is to predict pixels.
+As an extension of ViT, the main aim of SimMIM~\cite{xie2022simmim} is to predict pixels.
 Unlike the previously mentioned approaches, MAE~\cite{he2022masked} proposes an encoder-decoder architecture that uses the decoder for the MIM task.
-Differently, Maskfeat~\cite{wei2022masked} adopts hog descriptor as a prediction target rather than pixels.
+Differently, Maskfeat~\cite{wei2022masked} adopts hog descriptors as the prediction target rather than pixels.
 Currently, the potential benefits of MIM for enhancing PLL performance have not been well studied.